The Authorization Gap in AI Agents

 The Open Worldwide Application Security Project recognized this class of vulnerability and codified it as LLM06: Excessive Agency in the OWASP Top 10 for LLM Applications.
 LLM06 breaks the problem into three sub-risks:

 drop_table,delete_user, ortransfer_fundshas excessive functionality.
-The fix: strip tools the agent should never see. - Excessive Permissions — The agent's tools connect with credentials that exceed what's needed.
+The fix: strip tools the agent should never see. - Excessive Permissions: The agent's tools connect with credentials that exceed what is needed.
 A read-only task running with admin-level database credentials.
 A file browser tool mounted at

 /instead of/data/reports.
-The fix: scope credentials to the minimum viable permission. - Excessive Autonomy — The agent can take consequential actions without human approval.
+The fix: scope credentials to the minimum viable permission. - Excessive Autonomy: The agent can take consequential actions without human approval.
 No confirmation step before sending 10,000 emails.
 No review gate before executing a financial transaction.
-The fix: require human-in-the-loop for high-impact operations.
+The fix: require human review for high-impact operations.

-The Replit incident hit all three.
-The agent had tools it didn't need for the task (excessive functionality), database credentials that permitted destructive operations (excessive permissions), and no approval gate before executing DROP DATABASE (excessive autonomy).
+The destructive-production-action pattern hits all three.
+The agent had tools it did not need for the task (excessive functionality), database credentials that permitted destructive operations (excessive permissions), and no approval gate before executing DROP DATABASE (excessive autonomy).
 LLM06 is not a theoretical risk.
-It is a description of what already happened.
+It describes failures that already show up in production systems.

 The Three Layers of Agent Authorization